jetbrains-academy/kotlin-onboarding-collections/backToTheFutureServer/backToTheFutureServerInKotlin/task.md

 The FIFO and LIFO approaches described above are often used in programming.
-Of course, it is not difficult to implement this approach yourself, for example by working with a list.
+Of course, it is not difficult to implement such an approach yourself: for example, by working with a list.
 However, many programming languages offer their own implementations that perform various types of optimisations.
 Kotlin is no exception.

 Let's look at our example application.
-As shown in the first step, in our tamagotchi the user can switch the game mode - queue or stack.
+As shown in the first step, in our tamagotchi, the user can switch the game mode—queue or stack.
 This means that when we choose a data structure, it is important to us how quickly we get elements, not just from the beginning _or_ from the end, but in _both_ scenarios.

 ![Final application](../../utils/src/main/resources/images/tamagotchi/states/ready.gif)

-For such cases, the [`ArrayDeque`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-array-deque/) implementation is the best implementation for us.
+For such cases, the [`ArrayDeque`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-array-deque/) implementation is the best option for us.
-The `ArrayDeque` class provides constant time performance for inserting and removing items from both ends of the queue, making it a good choice for our scenario.
+The `ArrayDeque` class provides constant time performance for inserting and removing items on both ends of the queue, making it a good choice for our scenario.

-To create a new empty instance of `ArrayDeque` you can invoke its constructor:
+To create a new empty instance of `ArrayDeque`, you can invoke its constructor:
 ```kotlin
 fun main() {
     val arrayDequeExample = ArrayDeque<Int>() // Create an empty ArrayDeque
 }
 ```

-**Note**, if you add this import on the top of the file
+**Note**, if you add the following import at the top of the file
 ```kotlin
 import java.util.ArrayDeque
 ```
-and keep the same `ArrayDeque` definition, you will use the Java [`ArrayDeque`](https://docs.oracle.com/javase%2F7%2Fdocs%2Fapi%2F%2F/java/util/ArrayDeque.html) implementation, that has different names of methods, but the main meaning remains the same.
+and keep the same `ArrayDeque` definition, you will use the Java [`ArrayDeque`](https://docs.oracle.com/javase%2F7%2Fdocs%2Fapi%2F%2F/java/util/ArrayDeque.html) implementation, which has different names of methods, but the main meaning remains the same.
 _In Kotlin, it is better to use the Kotlin implementation._

 This collection is _mutable_ by default.
 This means that despite the fact that we have the read-only keyword `val`, we can update the collection itself.
-In this case we only cannot _reassign_ the variable.
+In this case, we just cannot _reassign_ the variable.

 <div class="hint" title="Which implementations can be used for other scenarios?">